aljungberg/hhc/README.md

 Hexahexaconta.
 In [IUPAC nomenclature](https://en.wikipedia.org/wiki/IUPAC_numerical_multiplier) (what you use to describe atoms in a molecule), 66 is hexahexaconta.

-I originally called this numeral system "hexahexacontadecimal" to make it sound like "hexadecimal" but as amusing as I found that, it was annoyingly long to type.
+I originally called this numeral system "hexahexacontadecimal" to make it sound like "hexadecimal" but as amusing as I found that, it was annoyin to type.
 Also, with the decimal suffix it was akin to saying "sixty-six-tenth" which didn't make sense.

 ### With compression, couldn't I make shorter representations?

 Some data is compressible, some is not.
 For random data, there is no lossless compression algorithm that can compress the data, and in fact on average any such algorithm would make the data longer.
-HHC will still be the most compact format.
+HHC will still be the most compact.

 ## Tests